deresamad/Palmoria-HR-analysis/README.md

 3. Is there a gender pay gap in the company's salary structure?
 4. A recent regulation was adopted which requires manufacturing companies to pay employees a minimum of
-$90,000.Does Palmoria meet this requirement?
+$90,000.
+Does Palmoria meet this requirement?
 5. What is the amount to be paid as bonus to individual employees?
 6. what is the total amount to be paid to individual employees